Digibouquet

 Long-distance celebration

-For Partner, best friend, sibling, or anyone you cannot celebrate with in person
+For Partner, best friend, sibling, or anyone you cannot celebrate with in person who would value a private gift more than another public birthday post or rushed text thread.

 Digibouquet flower pages stay close to real bouquet use: what each bloom feels like, when it fits, and what pairs well beside it.